 Simple Spread Footing

-In this type of footing, there is a foundation base and further followed by column.
-But the slope is given to connect the base to column size and which is also resemble the shape of trapezoidal.
+In this type of footing, there is a foundation base and further followed by a column.
+But the slope is given to connect the base to column size and which is also resembles the shape of trapezoidal.
 It is also known as trapezoidal slope footing.